Vocational Education and Training (VET)

 Students enrolled in VET courses are given the opportunity to gain valuable industry experience through Structured Workplace Learning (SWL).
 Students who can demonstrate competence to industry standard in a workplace context and in the workplace during SWL are eligible receive a qualification or Statement of Attainment.

-At Dickson College we offer the following Vocational Education and Training (VET) qualifications:
+At the Dickson College site of North Training we offer the following Vocational Education and Training (VET) qualifications:

 * Certificate II in Applied Fashion Design and Technology (MST20616)